mukhtaryare/foundations/README.md

 # foundations

+–– Mukhtar Ibrahim
+–– Lede Program 2017
-Code for Lede Program 2017 Foundations of Python class
+–– Homework and codes for the Lede Program 2017 Foundations of Python class